crashappsec/chalk/README.md

 From a code base, easily understand the environments where code and even particular branches are running.
 Gather code owners for the applications and code repos.
 Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-create-a-real-time-application-inventory).

-#### Create network services visibility reports from containers

-Understanding which services run in containers can help you build a service map.
-Use Chalk to automatically create periodic reports on container network tables, or visibility into service availability.
-Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-create-network-services-visibility-reports-from-containers).

-#### Create and maintain an SBOM registry

-Automatically create SBOMs for every build of every code repo, including auto-deploying and using built-in SBOM generation and collection tools.
-Send these SBOMs to a central location for further analysis, and to maintain a record across your environment.
-Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-create-and-maintain-an-sbom-registry).

 #### How-to deploy Chalk globally using Docker

 You can deploy Chalk by setting a global alias for Docker and having it call Chalk, so that every build that runs through your build server using Docker, will automatically be 'chalked'.
 It's a technique that can be combined with chalks ability to deploy tools and configure monitoring, to automatically add security controls and collect information for every application.
 Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-deploy-chalk-globally-using-docker)]